GFER syndrome

-GFER Syndrome (also called GFER disease) is a rare mitochondrial disease.
-GFER was first reported in 2009 and since exome sequencing became more available, few more cases were discovered.
+GFER syndrome (also called GFER disease) is a rare mitochondrial disease.
+GFER was first reported in 2009 and since exome sequencing became more available, more cases were discovered.
 In all known cases, the disease progresses with conditions that include: congenital cataracts, loss of motor abilities, development delay, degeneration of organs, sometimes hearing loss, etc.

 Cause

 The disease is inherited in an autosomal recessive pattern and is caused by a mutation in the nuclear GFER gene (also called ALR; Erv1 homolog in yeast).

 Mechanism

-The most major role of GFER is inside the mitochondria's IMS (it is imported into the mitochondria from the cytosol).If we describe the normal pathway as follows:
+The most major role of GFER is inside the mitochondrial intermembrane space (mitochondrial IMS) (it is imported into the mitochondria from the cytosol).
+If we describe the normal pathway as follows: